Fighter World

 Located at Newcastle Airport, Fighter World is a hands-on experience.
 Visitors can walk around, touch and view some of Australia's most iconic military aircraft plus enjoy the added benefit of…

 Located at Newcastle Airport, Fighter World is a hands-on experience.
-Visitors can walk around, touch and view some of Australia’s most iconic military aircraft plus enjoy the added benefit of sitting in the cockpits of a Mirage jet fighter and a Macchi jet trainer.
+Visitors can walk around, touch and view some of Australia's most iconic military aircraft plus enjoy the added benefit of sitting in the cockpits of a Mirage jet fighter, Macchi jet trainer and a CT-4B basic training aircraft.

-There are more than 17 historic aircraft and replicas on display.
-Inside the main hangar, you'll also discover the Norm Forrester Collection; one of Australia’s greatest displays of hand-built model aircraft.
-The exhibition has a regional theme highlighting the development of military aviation in the Newcastle, Hunter and New England regions.
+Inside the main hangar, you'll also discover the Norm Forrester Collection; one of Australia's greatest displays of hand-built model aircraft.

 In addition, step up to the Observation Deck where you can view some of the world's most advanced aircraft take-off and land and on your way out don't forget to stop at the souvenir shop for something truly unique.